MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-creating-a-code-snippet.md

 ## Create a code snippet

-1. Create a new XML file in Visual Studio and add the template shown above.
+1. Create a new XML file in Visual Studio and add the template shown in the [Snippet template](#snippet-template) section of this article.

 2. Fill in the title of the snippet in the **Title** element.
 Use the title **Square Root**.

 3. Fill in the language of the snippet in the **Language** attribute of the **Code** element.
 For C#, use **CSharp**, for Visual Basic, use **VB**, and for C++, use **CPP**.

    > [!TIP]
-   > To see all the available language values, browse the [Code element attributes section](code-snippets-schema-reference.md#attributes) on the [Code snippets schema reference](code-snippets-schema-reference.md) page.
+   > To see all the available language values, browse the [Code element attributes](code-snippets-schema-reference.md#attributes) section on the [Code snippets schema](code-snippets-schema-reference.md) reference page.

 4. Add the snippet code in the **CDATA** section inside the **Code** element.